pyalarmdotcom/alarmdotcom/README.md

     silent_arming: "false"
 ```

-<b>NOTE: It is recommended that you use !secret to specify credentials and codes.</b>
+<b>NOTE: It is recommended that you use !secret to specify credentials and codes.
+For more information on using secrets in HA click [here](https://www.home-assistant.io/docs/configuration/secrets/).</b>

 ## Description of configuration parameters
     username: